17th September – Have your say on the IUCN Global Standard for Nature-based Solutions

 This week we launched the 2nd and final public consultation on IUCN Global Nature-based Solutions for Societal needs – climate change, disasters, food and water security, health, social and economic development.
 On Tuesday 17th September a live around the world day for your say - #day4yoursay - will happen which would also be an opportunity to highlight the potential of Nature-based Solutions and get 100s of voices heard on how nature can be a solution for people.

-The around the world trip will start in We will start with Suva going to Nairobi and Geneva to then end in Washington DC where the IUCN President will close the #day4yoursay journey.
+The around the world trip will start in Suva, then going to Nairobi and Geneva, to then end in Washington DC where the IUCN President will close the #day4yoursay journey.

 Follow us at: IUCN Global NbS Standard - #day4yoursay

 Given the environmental crisis and sustainability challenges we face right now, we need to fundamentally change our relationship with nature from abuse to sustainable use.
 We cannot afford to continue to treat nature as an infinite resource for development.
 You can access the standard online in survey format in English (click here), French (click here) and Spanish (click here).

 Today IUCN, the world’s largest democratic environmental union, in collaboration with its Commission for Ecosystem Management, launches the second public consultation on the Global Standard for Nature-based Solutions.
 This is an opportunity to get directly involved in tool that operationalises how we harness the potential of nature to meet societal challenges.